In short:

 Every business needs to track quarterly and annual revenue and have a fairly exact calculation of monthly income and sales outstanding.
 In professional services, it’s a good idea to also calculate quarterly and annual gross and net margins, in a consistent way, to provide a top-level picture of company health.

-The first KPI to focus on is Billable Utilization Rate.
 This is expressed as the percentage that resources are billed for in a given time period.
 Most commonly it is calculated based on a 2,000-hour work year or a 40-hour work week.
-Here’s an example calculation of Billable Utilization Rate:
+Here’s an example calculation of billable utilization rate:

 Billable Utilization Rate = 100% * Hours Billed / 2000